Using AI chatbots to learn about financial risks in games

 5 tips for creating better AI prompts.

-Instead of asking “Is [Game X] safe?”, ask bots to explain specific spending risks or tactics.
-For example, “Which in-game purchases could encourage my child to spend too much?”
+Be specific.
+Ask about particular spending risks or tactics, rather than asking “Is [Game X] safe?”
+For example: “Which in-game purchases could encourage my child to spend too much?”

-Avoid emotional phrasing – like “Is my child in danger?” – and focus on facts.
-For example, what spending options exist, how they work, and how risky they might be.
+Keep it neutral.
+Avoid emotional phrasing.
+Focus on facts, such as what spending options exist, how they work, and how risky they might be.
+Neutral phrasing helps AI provide clearer information.

-Some risks come from outside the main game.
-For example, third-party sites and unofficial marketplaces.
-Ask the AI to list these separately.
-AI can find this tricky, so be persistent.
+Separate Third-Party risks.
+Some risks come from outside the main game, such as unofficial marketplaces.
+Ask AI to list these separately and verify the information.

 But wait: can AI chatbots get it wrong?

-We conducted research with youth platform VoiceBox to test five popular AI chatbots.
-These were Claude, Gemini, ChatGPT, Grok, and Meta AI
+We conducted research with youth platform VoiceBox to test how well five popular AI chatbots provide information about financial risks in games: Claude, Gemini, ChatGPT, Grok, and Meta AI.

 We also learned